Viber/creators-hub/docs/bots-api/errors.md

 ## Free Messages Exceeded

 **code: 23**<br/>
-The non-billable bot has reached the monthly threshold of free out of session messages.
+The non-billable bot has reached the monthly threshold of free out-of-session messages.

 ### Explanation

-This error occurs when a non-billable bot has exceeded the monthly threshold of free out<br/>
-of session messages that it is allowed to send.
+This error occurs when a non-billable bot has exceeded the monthly threshold of free<br/>out-of-session messages that it is allowed to send.
 Viber sets limits on the number of<br/>
 messages that non-billable bots can send in order to prevent spam and abuse.
 If the bot<br/>
 has reached this limit, the Viber API will return this error.
 To resolve this issue, the client<br/>
 can either switch to a billable bot or wait until the next billing cycle starts to send more<br/>